-To apply for an early release, an individual must satisfy any one or more of the following requirements:
+To apply for an early release, a citizen or permanent resident of Australia or New Zealand must satisfy any one or more of the following requirements:

 - You are unemployed, or;

-- You are eligible to receive a job seeker payment, youth allowance for job seekers, parenting payment (which includes the single and partnered payments), special benefit or farm household allowance, or;
+- You are eligible to receive a job seeker payment, youth allowance for job seekers (unless you are undertaking full-time study or are a new apprentice), parenting payment (which includes the single and partnered payments), special benefit or farm household allowance, or;

-- On or after 1 January 2020, you were made redundant, or your working hours were reduced by 20% or more; or if you are a sole trader, your business was suspended or there was a reduction in your turnover of 20% or more
+- On or after 1 January 2020, you were made redundant, or your working hours were reduced by 20% or more (including a 100% reduction); or if you are a sole trader, your business was suspended or there was a reduction in your turnover of 20% or more

 When can I apply?